Tranzakt/Tranzakt-Obsolete3/Design.md

   * Blade + jQuery
   * Livewire + Tailwind
   * Vue.js
+  * React.js
+  * Svelte
+  * Bootstrap x

-    Blade (which is Laravel templating of HTML) + Livewire should be the first technology supported (because it is the simplest), with Vue.js as a second technology supported.
+    Blade (which is Laravel templating of HTML) + Livewire should be the first technology supported (because it is the simplest).

     Within these, Tranzakt must support easy visual tailoring using CSS classes etc.